My Vienna: Margarete Schütte-Lihotzky, mother of the modern fitted kitchen

 Es wird Sie überraschen dass ich, bevor ich die Frankfurter Küche 1926 konzipierte, nie selbst gekocht habe.
 Zuhause in Wien hat meine Mutter gekocht, in Frankfurt bin ich ins Wirtshaus gegangen.
 Ich habe die Küche als Architektin entwickelt, nicht als Hausfrau.

-It might surprise you to know that when I designed the Frankfurt Kitchen in 1926, I never cooked for myself.
-My mother cooked at home in Vienna, and in Frankfurt, I went to the pub.
-I developed the kitchen as an architect, not as a housewife.
+(It might surprise you to know that when I designed the Frankfurt Kitchen in 1926, I never cooked for myself.
+My mother cooked at home in Vienna; in Frankfurt, I went to the pub.
+I developed the kitchen as an architect, not as a housewife.)

-As the 1920s design below shows, there was no home refrigerator (Kühlschrank) as households used insulated iceboxes for refrigeration.
-Incorporation as “built-in standard kitchen fixture” within modern German (European?) homes began in the 1960s (Frankfurter Rundschau, 29 Aug 2011).
+As the 1920s design below shows, there was no home refrigerator (Kühlschrank) as households at the time used insulated iceboxes for refrigeration.
+Incorporating the refrigerator as a “built-in standard kitchen fixture” within modern German (European?) homes began in the 1960s (Frankfurter Rundschau, 29 Aug 2011).

 Schütte-Lihotzky died on 18 January 2000, just five days before her 103rd birthday.
-She is buried at Vienna’s main cemetery Zentralfriedhof; her grave is at Gruppe/Group 33G, Nummer/Number 28.
+She is buried at Vienna’s main cemetery Zentralfriedhof; her grave location is group 33G number 28.